Bodleum/BibleNotes/ColossiansNotes.md

       it your life, remind yourself of the gospel truths everyday.
     * Read and study the Bible one/two/*n*-on-one, through the week, we have brothers and sisters in Christ here to help and encourage us **(2:28)**
+4. *[With a superb segue]* **Paul goes on to write very practically about how** **to live in a Christ-like manner.
+From verses 5 to 11, what are they?**
+    * Search and destroy all traces of sin in their lives.
+    * Paul gives a first list of sinful thoughts and desires, reminding them that "on account of these the wrath of God is coming".
+Such things are "idolatry" and are not fitting for those united to Christ.
+    * The second list is one of sinful actions, especially speech.
+    * Paul writes that they have "put of the old self" (past tense) and so should not continue "with its practices".
+    * Paul reminds them that "In these you too once walked", and urges them strongly to "put to death therefore what is earthly in you".
+This is a hard challenge, because our hearts are fundamentally broken *[probably* *won't bring this up, but this is my understanding of original sin]* we have a natural desire to stray from God.
+The battle against sin is active and ongoing.
+Paul uses the strongest language for them to make the strongest effort.
+5. **But by the grace of God we are not alone in this battle.
+What** **encouragements does Paul offer here?**